 After years of working with the NGO, the private sector, and the government since 2016, Klara found passion in retelling niche stories towards a wider audience.
 Quenching the thirst to capture stories from various walks of life, she is pursuing a Master in Anthropology on the side.

 Mia has performed various roles in In-Docs for more than 7 years.
-She started as a Program Assistant organizing In-Docs’ early workshops for high school students.
+She started as a Programme Assistant organising In-Docs’ early workshops for high school students.
 Among those participants now have become prominent directors and producers in Indonesia.
 She was also in charge of In-Docs’ film library and database as well as Kickstart!
 Documentary workshop in Padang and Kupang.

 Mia graduated from University of Indonesia with a Bachelor’s degree in communications.
-Mia loves the teamwork in In-Docs, which still remains strong despite many changes that have occurred in the organization.
+Mia loves the teamwork in In-Docs, which still remains strong despite many changes that have occurred in the organisation.
 She also enjoys the opportunity to grow and learn many new things along the way.

-Tika joined In-Docs in 2021 as a Program Officer, and now working on advancing the program of Vitamin.
-She hopes that her combined experience in digital media production and community organizing can help champion more underrepresented voices through documentaries.
+Tika joined In-Docs in 2021 as a Programme Officer, and now working on advancing the program of Vitamin.
+She hopes that her combined experience in digital media production and community organising can help champion more underrepresented voices through documentaries.

 Tika’s experience in visual media includes co-producing short documentary Ante Mortem (2015) as well as co-writing FFI-nominated animated shorts Mudik (2017), Tanah (2020), and Rendang of Death (2020).
-Off-work, Tika volunteers her time as a community organizer for Perkumpulan Lintas Feminis Jakarta.
+Off-work, Tika volunteers her time as a community organiser for Perkumpulan Lintas Feminis Jakarta.

 Yuda joined In-Docs in 2021 as Programme Manager of VITAMIN.
 He seeks to reimagine how documentary films are shared and enjoyed in the classrooms across Indonesia.